buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_CooledBeamPHistory.md

+# Pset_CooledBeamPHistory

 Common performance history attributes for a cooled beam.
 <!-- end of short definition -->